- Trend 1: The Maturation of Influencer Marketing and the Focus on ROI

 Trend 4: The Evolution of Platforms and Formats for Influencer Content

-Short-form videos are continuing to dominate in influencer marketing, especially those under one minute, but other formats, including long-form content on YouTube, are also seeing increased engagement.
-Livestream shopping, voice-based content, and interactive polls in Instagram Stories are also seeing high levels of engagement.
+As the world of influencer marketing has continued to expand, so too have platforms to support this type of content.
+Short-form videos are continuing to dominate in this form of marketing, especially those under one minute, but other formats, including long-form content on YouTube, are also seeing increased engagement.

 Podcasts and newsletters are also growing influencer partnership channels thanks to the rapid growth of platforms like Beehiiv and Substack.
 Influencers are able to build their community without algorithmic interference, an approach that brands can capitalize on with strategic sponsorships and partnerships.

-Stats around the evolution of influencer marketing in 2025:
+Stats around the evolution of influencer marketing in 2026:

 - 45% of influencer marketers now work with podcast hosts as brand ambassadors.